Kittyfisto/Metrolib/README.md

 # Controls

-This library ships several custom controls that re-style and enhance already existing controls.
-Most of these controls are similar (or even identical) to use than their WPF counterparts.
+This library ships a lot of restyled controls, from buttons to full blown charts:

 ## Buttons
 * FlatButton